rook/rook/Documentation/Upgrade/rook-upgrade.md

 kubectl -n rook-ceph set image deploy/rook-ceph-operator rook-ceph-operator=rook/ceph:v1.9.3
 ```

-As exemplified above, it is a good practice to update Rook-Ceph common resources from the example
+As exemplified above, it is a good practice to update Rook common resources from the example
 manifests before any update.
 The common resources and CRDs might not be updated with every
 release, but K8s will only apply updates to the ones that changed.